 A final word about functions in Excel

 There are tons of functions and formulas available in Excel.
 Many of them are designed to help you manage complicated data sets.
-Some are there to help you do simple tasks such as converting a range of text from lower to uppercase.
+Some are there to help you do simple tasks such as converting a range of text from lower to uppercase or automatically fill dates in Excel.

 You can also access Microsoft’s official documentation on using formulas and functions in Excel.